Don’t put your career on hold

 Study while you work and graduate in two years

-Our online intensive learning model offers a fast way to get your Masters degree while still working full-time.
+Our online intensive-learning model offers a fast way to get your Master of Marketing while still working full-time.

 Professional recognition and accreditation

 The RMIT online Master of Marketing is accredited by the Australian Marketing Institute (AMI).
 Students and graduates are eligible to apply for membership of the Australian Marketing Institute and the Australian Market and Social Research Society.

 The Master of Marketing delivers a convenient online program without the requirement for on-campus attendance and commitments.
 All lecture material and content is delivered direct to you, wherever you are.
 Assessments are conducted and delivered online.

 The faster you can graduate, the sooner so you can take advantage of greater career opportunities.
 Our online learning environment ensures you get the support you need, when you need it, to make that possible.